kennardmah/hcard-sound-haptic-device/README.md

 ##### This project was an interdepartment collaboration, with the following contributions:

-- Byron Chan (MEng Bioengineering)
+- Byron Chan (BEng Bioengineering)
 - Megan Le (MSc Human and Biological Robotics)
 - Kennard Mah (MEng Design Engineering)
 - Matthew Wong (MSc Human and Biological Robotics)